NoruNoruBim/Pet-Projects/README.md

 # Pet-Projects
-There is some examples of my pet projects.
+There are some examples of my pet projects.